tinect/TinectMatomo/README.md

 ### Features

+- #### General

-- General tracking statistics (hits, visitors, etc.)
+    - Tracking statistics (hits, visitors, etc.)
-- Tracking of orders
     - Tracking of detail pages
     - Tracking of categories
     - option to have js compiled into theme-javascript
     - use block-name frontend_tinectmatomno_paq in your index/index.tpl to extend "_paq"-variable

+- #### E-Commerce

+    - Tracking of orders
+    - combines multiple ordernumbers of one order into one position, so it will be reported into Matomo correctly
+    - option to track all orders without tax

 ### Planned Features